Top 11 Things To Know Before Visiting Cambodia

 Many shops will sell light linen pants and tops which are a good idea to purchase as you’ll want to wear something light and airy because of the heat and humidity.

-Download An Online Sim Card
+Download An Online SIM Card

 Wifi can be very spotty even at hotels that we stayed at.